remy-abergel/linear-superres/c/README.md

 ## Installation of the C modules
 ### Dependencies

-This software was designed with **as less dependencies as possible**.
+This package was designed with **as less dependencies as possible**.
 Only the following libraries are required:

 + `libfftw3-dev`   : development packages for the FFTW library